BIG-IoT/BIG-IoT.github.io/consumerExample.md

         		.authenticate();
 ```

-If you want to connect to a different marketplace, just create another `Consumer` object using another marketplace URL.
+If you want to connect to a different marketplace, just create another `consumer` object using another marketplace URL.

-###	Querying for Offerings
+###	Query for offerings
 Now, that you are authenticated at the marketplace, you can search for relevant parking sensor data to feed into your service.
 To do that, you query the marketplace using the `OfferingQuery` object.
 The query gets constructed using a builder pattern which first, creates the empty `OfferingQuery` object that is completed with additional query filters, such as a specific search region, a desired accounting type, a maximum price, etc. The marketplace will return all matching offerings for this query.
 In this example, we search for everything what is possible and therefore possibly missing other offerings which are not so similar.
 Of course, you can reorder and omit attributes.
 Removing search parameters widens the query.

 ```java